peabody/extralife/README.md

 # extralife
-Just work for my extra life stuff
+This is a simple web page notification system for extra life to be used in OBS browser plugin.